Gwrhyr Gwalstawd Ieithoedd

-Gwrhyr Gwalstawd Ieithoedd; "Gwrhyr, Interpreter of Languages" is a hero and shapeshifter of early Welsh literature and mythology and a warrior of King Arthur's court at Celliwig.
+Gwrhyr Gwalstawd Ieithoedd is a hero and shapeshifter of early Welsh literature and mythology and a warrior of King Arthur's court at Celliwig.
 He appears most prominently in the early Arthurian tale Culhwch and Olwen, in which he is handpicked among Arthur's knights to accompany Culhwch on his quest to win Olwen.

+Name

+His name, Gwrhyr Gwalstawd Ieithoedd; "Gwrhyr, Interpreter of Languages", is notable because it includes "Gwalstawd" which is a loanword from the Old English word "wealhstod".
+The word was used by early Anglo-Saxons who used it for a person who could understand, interpret, or translate a Celtic or Romance language.
+The part "wealh" meant Welsh or Brythonic, but the element "stod" is of unknown meaning.

+His first name "Gwrhyr" means prominent, or tall man, and "ieithoedd" is the Welsh word for languages.

 Role in Welsh tradition

 After being cursed by his stepmother so that he marry no one but Olwen, daughter of the giant Ysbaddaden, Culhwch ap Cilydd seeks assistance from his cousin Arthur to win her hand in marriage.
 Arthur agrees to help him, sending six of his many warriors to assist him in his quest, with Gwrhyr as the fourth.
 Each warrior has his own unique skill; Gwrhyr described being able to speak every language, including those of the birds and the animals.